Consultant Clinical Oncologist

 Dr Whitfield graduated from St Bartholomew's and the Royal London School of Medicine and Dentistry in the University of London in 1998 and was proxime accessit to the University of London gold medal.
 Her postgraduate training was initially in London (two years), and then in East Anglia, primarily at Addenbrookes Hospital, Cambridge, but also at Norfolk and Norwich University Hospital, Ipswich Hospital and Essex County Hospital, Colchester.
 Dr Whitfield started as a Specialist Registrar in Clinical Oncology in February 2002, and gained the Fellowship of the Royal College of Radiologists (FRCR) in 2005, after which she undertook a PhD in Manchester in Image Guided Radiotherapy (2006-2010) before completing her clinical training in Cambridge and taking up a consultant appointment at The Christie in August 2011.

 Dr Whitfield is part of the Radiotherapy Related Research Group at The Christie.
-Her research in CNS tumours is focused on outcomes of treatment, exploiting advanced radiotherapy techniques including stereotactic surgery and Intensity Modulated Radiotherapy (IMRT), research in preparation for proton therapy and providing radiotherapy expertise for early phase studies and clinical trials.
+Her research in CNS tumours is focused on outcomes of treatment, and clinical trials exploiting advanced radiotherapy techniques including SRS, Intensity Modulated Radiotherapy (IMRT) and Proton Beam Therapy.
+She is the radiotherapy lead for paediatric and TYA CNS trials.